 And all the cull cuckolds in Sunderland toon

 With all the bonny blew caps cannot pull them doon.

-The authenticity of the poem or ballad may be in doubt, however, as Surtees, who was usually noted for his throrough research, was not above making up a verse or two to illustrate a historical point.
+The poem is of great interest though the authenticity of the poem may be in doubt, however, as Surtees, who was usually noted for his thorough research, was not above making up a verse or two to illustrate a historical point.
 Nevertheless, Surtees was keen to stress that it was a genuine ballad from the Sandgate area of Newcastle.